-What is the cause of back acne?
+What are the different types of body acne?

-How can I prevent back acne?
+How can I prevent body acne?

 - Whenever you're working out, try to avoid wearing tight clothes — those keep the sweat in and rub against your skin.